Kalunge/data-structures-and-algorithms-algoexpert/notes.md

 ## Complexrity analysis
+- The process of determining how efficieant an algorithm is.
+Complexity analysis involves finding both the time and space complexity of an algorithm.
+- Complexity analysis is effectively used to determine how 'good' an algorithm is and whether it is better than another oe.
 ### Time complexity
 - how fast an algorithm runs -> the faster the better
+- A measure of how fast an algorithm runs, time complexity is a central concept in the field of algorithms and in coding interviews.
+- It is expressed in form of Big O Notation
 #### Memory
 - [
   0  | 1  | 2  | 3